Geocld/sparkee/README.md

 # spark
-Spark is a publish tool for monorepo,just like lerna but support pnpm.
+Spark is a publish tool for `monorepo`,just like lerna but support `pnpm`.

 ## About

 ### What can Spark do?
 There are three commands in spark: `spark init`, `spark info` and `spark publish`.

-`init` will init spark workspace.
+`init` will initialize spark workspace.
 `info` will show package's info of workspace.
 `publish` will publish any updated packages and generate changelog automatically.

 ### What diffrences with lerna?
-* Spark can publish Single package or custom multiple packages.
+* Spark can publish Single package or customize multiple packages.
-* Support `workspack` protocol in `package.json`.
+* Support `workspace` protocol in `package.json`.
-* Use `pnpm <--filter> publish` so you can keep the `workspack` keyword of `dependencies`.
+* Use `pnpm <--filter> publish` so you can keep the `workspace` keyword of `dependencies`.
 * More friendly output of CLI.
-* CLI commands is very very simple!
+* CLI commands are very very simple!

 ## Getting Started

 ### Project structure

-Spark need a file structure like this(the same as lerna project):
+Spark needs a file structure like this(the same as the lerna project):

 ```
 your-repo/